 The School Counseling concentration is a 61-hour degree program with an emphasis on developmental school counseling.
 Students who complete the concentration in School Counseling will have met the educational requirements necessary for licensure as school counselors.

 Please see undergraduate catalog for information regarding undergraduate programs.

-Admission to the School Counseling program is not automatic for students meeting minimum admission requirements.
-Admissions decisions for the School Counseling Program will be made after reviewing all materials and determining the applicant's capacity, suitability, and preparation for graduate study in this area.
+Admission to the Professional Counseling program is not automatic for students meeting minimum admission requirements.
+Admissions decisions for the School Counseling program will be made after reviewing all materials and determining the applicant's capacity, suitability, and preparation for graduate study in this area.

 Successful applicants typically have demonstrated the following:

-- a 3.00 or higher undergraduate grade point average (If an applicant's GPA is lower than 3.00 then Professional Counseling faculty will consider applicant's academic performance during the last 60 hours of his or her undergraduate program);
+- a 3.00 or higher undergraduate grade point average (If an applicant's GPA is lower than 3.00 then Professional Counseling faculty will consider applicant's academic performance during the last 60 hours of the undergraduate program);

-- resume that includes name, address, and phone number of applicant; school applicant attended and applicant's major, minor, and grade point average; honors and awards; and employment and volunteer experiences;
+- a resume/vita that includes name, address, and phone number of applicant; school applicant attended and applicant's major, minor, and grade point average; honors and awards; and employment and volunteer experiences;

 - if invited, participate in a half-day interview within the first six (6) hours of coursework (invitation based on how the applicant compares to other applicants in relation to the other requirements).
 The interview is conducted by Professional Counseling faculty, a practicing mental health counselor, and school counselor.
 The interview is conducted by Professional Counseling faculty, a practicing mental health professional, and school counselor.
 An invited applicant must review the Professional Counseling handbook and the most current version of the American Counseling Association Code of Ethics prior to the interview day and agree in writing to abide by the contents of those documents-should they be admitted into the program-on the day of the interview.
 Applicant must receive a positive recommendation from the faculty and counselors for program admission.